teddy-kasa/teddy-s-readme-generetor/Develop/README.md

 ## Installation
 To install, you must have node.js and then simply run the index.js file.
 ## Usage
-hhhh?
+an example will be provided soon
 ## License
-This project is licensed under the Mozilla license.
+This project is licensed under the GNU license.
 ## Contribute
-undefined
+the colaborators wer me, myself and rob ,my link "https://github.com/" robs link "https://github.com/Robert-Rousset/Readme-Generator"
 ## Tests
-undefined
+a test will be provided in form of a video on youtube
 ## Questions
- If you have any questions please visit my GitHub at https://github.com/undefined or email me at undefined.
+ If you have any questions please visit my GitHub at "https://github.com/"  or email me at "tykasamani@gmail.com".